 Our expert staff can offer everything from a 24-hour advice line to tribunal representation.

-Paternity leave rights entitle contracted staff members to this type of absence from work.
+Paternity leave rights entitle eligible staff members to this type of absence from work.
 As with other forms of parental leave, paternity leave provides a baby's father or spouse, civil partner, or partner of the child’s mother with some time to spend with their new family.

-- One or two weeks of paid Paternity Leave
+- One or two weeks of paid Paternity Leave.

-- Paternity Pay
+- Paternity Pay.

-- Shared Parental Leave and Pay
+- Shared Parental Leave and Pay.

-How long is statutory paternity leave?
+How long is paternity leave?

 Employees who meet entitlement criteria can choose to take either one week or two consecutive or non-consecutive weeks’ paternity leave.
 The length of time is the same even if they have more than one child (for example, twins).
+In other words, only one period of leave is available even if more than one child is born because of the same pregnancy or adopted as part of the same arrangement.

-Leave can’t start before the child's birth (unlike maternity leave).
+Paternity leave can’t start before the child's birth (unlike maternity leave).
 The start date must be either:

 - The actual date of birth.